gertrude-app/web/docs/src/pages/index.md

 {% image src="unlock-request-accepted-notification.png" caption="Back on the users's Mac, a notification that it was accepted." /%}

-And if you refresh the web page, you'll _now have access_ to to the previously blocked site.
+And if you refresh the web page, you'll _now have access_ to the previously blocked site.

 {% image src="khan-unblocked.png" caption="Success!
 The site is now unblocked." /%}